Microsoft Windows Software Development Kit (ISO) for September CTP of Windows Vista and .NET Framework 3.0 Runtime Components September 29, 2006

 Patterns and Practices Guidance Explorer for .NET and ASP.NET September 28, 2006

-Posted by Patricio in Software Engineering, Software Factories.add a comment
+Posted by Patricio in Software Engineering, Software Factories.

 The Guidance Explorer provides a database of recommendations and best practices for ASP.NET, ADO.NET, and the .NET Framework that you can easily filter and search.
 Particularly useful are some of the checklists you can easily follow for performance and security best practices prior to deployment.